hemantksingh/messup-learn/Data Science and ML/Data in the Cloud.md

 ## Analytics and modelling

-targeted at Data Analysts, Data Scientists
+Targeted at Data Analysts, Data Scientists

+Questions data analysts help answer

+* Descriptive analysis, *What happened (past)?*
+* Diagnostic analysis, *Why did something happen?*
+* Predictive analysis, *What is likely to happen (future)?*
+* Prescriptive analysis, *What actions should be taken?*

-The tools you use for data analysis and processing may defer depending upon whether you are going to employ [machine learning in real time](https://dzone.com/articles/build-and-deploy-scalable-machine-learning-in-prod)
+The tools you use for data analysis and processing defer depending upon the type of analysis you are performing and whether you are going to employ [machine learning in real time](https://dzone.com/articles/build-and-deploy-scalable-machine-learning-in-prod)

 * you want to deploy a new model in production in real time (as soon as it is built) ?
 Overtraining the models can lead to information loss.
 Generic ML models that are based on a wider data set e.g. a model per geographical region will provide better results than a model per gas site.
 * is latency of the model build process an issue ?